Rolls Royce Bombing 27th July 1942

 Link to BBC story

-Twenty-three people died in the raid, the burial places of 17 of those who died is known.
+Twenty-three people died in the raid, the burial places of 22 of those who died is known to us.

 Sadly, not all of those who died have a grave stone and little is known of their history.
 Vera Mabel Doggrell has a private memorial, those with no headstone, such as Arthur Bacon, have a gold marker.